BACK TO INDEX

 This paper study systems with sign-definite interactions between variables, providing a sufficient condition to characterize the possible transitions between intervals of increasing and decreasing behavior.
 It also provides a discussion illustrating how our approach can help identify interactions in models, using information from time series of observations.

 6. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 Persistence results for chemical reaction networks with time-dependent kinetics and no global conservation laws.
 SIAM Journal on Applied Mathematics, 71:128-146, 2011.
-[PDF] Keyword(s): biochemical networks, fluxes, Petri nets, persistence, biochemical networks with inputs.
+[PDF] Keyword(s): reaction networks, fluxes, Petri nets, persistence, reaction networks with inputs.

 Abstract: